Diversity & Community

 • “Spiritual Life Week” brings in nationally known groups and speakers.

-• Students serve as hall chaplains, provide spiritual counsel, and lead Bible studies.
+• Students serve as ministry assistants, provide spiritual counsel, and lead Bible studies.

 Academics that focus on “discovery”

-• Within six months of graduation, 99% of Bluffton graduates are employed, engaged in advanced study, or in long-term service.
+• Within six months of graduation, 97% of Bluffton graduates are employed or engaged in advanced study or long-term service.